GitPaulo/FFXIV-Journey/README.md

 ## TODO

-- [ ] Convert to new format: `https://beta.xivapi.com/api/1/asset?path=ui%2Ficon%2F100000%2F100064_hr1.tex&format=png`
-- [ ] Bug: Some MSQ ARR quests are missing.
+- [ ] Bug: Very very few MSQ ARR quests are missing and there are duplicate quests.
-- [ ] Must do: Replace the usage of old XIVAPI with the new one for unlocks
-- [ ] Nice to do: Remove XIVAPI, entirely.
-Use the datamined data directly. (we use it for unlocks and assets)
+- [ ] Improve the 'tree/separator' layout to be more intuitive or add more actions.
+- [ ] Improve performance, the app, really, should be lightning fast.
+Currently: acceptable!

 Extra:

 - [ ] Post-expansion quest separation (labels?)
-- [ ] Quest graph viewer?
+- [ ] Quest graph viewer? (nah)

 ## Development & Deploy